 MSU residence halls are not available for lodging during Spartan Reunion.

 There are many restaurants in East Lansing and Lansing for additional dining options.
+You can also check out Choose Lansing for information.
 A list of local restaurants will be provided at check-in and available in the Hospitality Suite in the MSU Union.
-You can also check out Choose Lansing for information.

-You’re welcome to enjoy other meals in MSU’s dining halls, but please note that many will be closed during the summer.
+Your registration fee includes a ticket to dine in Brody Square for lunch on May 28.
+You’re welcome to enjoy meals in MSU’s dining halls, but please note that many will be closed during the summer.
 For the most up-to-date information on open locations and available services, check MSU’s dining hours.

 In addition to dining halls, there are several retail options across campus, including Sparty’s mini-markets, Starbucks locations and various food courts.